BOYS BASKETBALL: Pershing is the team to beat......again |

 Henry's assuming command of the squad this season has been a smashing success.

-And the schedule his team faced was not one brimming with cupcakes.
-Henry's club went toe-to-toe with the best in the mitten and came out unscathed.
+And his team's schedule was not by any means brimming with cupcakes.
+Henry’s club went toe-to-toe with the best in the mitten and came out unscathed.
 Victories against Romulus, Detroit Consortium, Harper Wood Chandler Park Academy and defending Class C state champion Flint Beecher are just a few of the impressive notches on the Doughboys’ belts.
-In the Beecher game, squaring off versus Iowa State-bound Monte Morris, Pershing rallied from 18 points down in the second half to claim the exciting win.
+In the Beecher game, squaring off versus Iowa State-bound Monte Morris, Pershing rallied from 18 points down in the second half to claim the win.

 Felder scored 22 points, dished off five assists and swiped away four steals in the game.
 Walker added 14 points for the winners.

-Next up for Pershing is a district-opener against Detroit King this week, as the Doughboys tip-off their state tourney slate which they’re hoping will conclude in the program’s sixth state championship, the first since Canada guided them to the 2009 crown with current Michigan State starters Keith Appling and Derrick Nix, leading the way.
+Next up for Pershing is a district-opener against Detroit King this week, as the Doughboys tip off their state tourney run which they’re hoping will conclude in the program’s sixth state championship, the first since Canada guided them to the 2009 crown with current Michigan State starters Keith Appling and Derrick Nix, leading the way.

-Last March, Pershing snuck past King 75-70 in the regional finals en route to the elite eight.
+Last March, Pershing snuck past King 75-70 in the regional finals.

-The 1996 Doughboys that went 20-0 in the regular season, failed to even make it to the Breslin Center and the Class A final four, falling to Mike Chappell (Duke-Michigan State) and Grey Grays (Penn State-UofDMercy) and their Southfield-Lathrup squad in the regionals.Tweet
+The 1996 Doughboys didn't make it to the Breslin Center and the Class A final four, losing to Southfield-Lathrup in regionals.Tweet